-Before going towards the morphology of bacteria, here we have few examples of bacteria that affect humans.
+Before going towards the morphology of bacteria, here we have a few examples of bacteria that affect humans.
 The chart is given below.

 General Morphological Characters Of Bacteria

-Size And Shape of Bacteria
+Size And Shape Of Bacteria

 The bacterial cell varies greatly in their size.
 An average bacterial cell measures 3µ long and 1µ broad whereas an average spherical cell is 1µ in diameter.

 They are rounded or spherical.
-They are smallest forms among bacteria.
+They are the smallest forms of bacteria.
 The cell may either separate from each other or may remain joined ‘together after the division to form groups of two (Diplococcus) or four (Micrococcus tetra-genus) or it may be a chain of cells (Streptococcus).
 The average size of coccus bacteria ranges in diameter from 0.5µ to 1.25µ.

 They are spiral or curved forms.
-In this case the cells vary in size from 1.5µ to 4µ long and 0.2µ to 0.4µ wide in vibrio and up to 50µ long in spirillum.
+In this case, the cells vary in size from 1.5µ to 4µ long and 0.2µ to 0.4µ wide in vibrio and up to 50µ long in spirillum.

-Pleomorphism: Under favorable conditions of growth and development the shape of one species remains constant, whereas under unfavorable conditions some bacteria such as nitrogen fixing bacteria change into at least three different forms.
+Under favorable conditions of growth and development, the shape of one species remains constant, whereas under unfavorable conditions some bacteria such as nitrogen-fixing bacteria change into at least three different forms.

-Structure of Bacterial Cell (Bacteria Anatomy)
+Structure Of Bacterial Cell (Bacteria Anatomy)

 Enzymes found in the mitochondria are localized on or near the cell wall.
 Water is an important constituent about 90 % of cell is water.
 The movement of materials in and out of the cell is regulated by a cell membrane.

-Structurally the cytoplasm of a bacterial cell is similar to cytoplasm found in the living cells of more complex organisms.
+Structurally the cytoplasm of a bacterial cell is similar to the cytoplasm found in the living cells of more complex organisms.
 The membrane plasmalemma invaginates to become a complex structure known as mesosomes.

-It is believed that mesosomes have an active role in the cell division by wall synthesis and in the secretions of extra-cellular substances.
-Mode of cell-division is amitotic.
+It is believed that mesosomes have an active role in cell division by wall synthesis and in the secretions of extra-cellular substances.
+The mode of cell division is amitotic.

 The DNA is a centrally restricted area of the cell.
-It has been demonstrated for some species of bacteria that the DNA is about 1200 microns long. i.e. more than 500 times long as the bacterial cell that contain it.
-The adjustment is made by supper coiling of single circular chromosome.
+It has been demonstrated for some species of bacteria that the DNA is about 1200 microns long. i.e. more than 500 times long as the bacterial cell that contains it.
+The adjustment is made by supper coiling of the single circular chromosome.